 - First Southern National Bank deposits $1 into a First Southern Statement Savings account for every “A” a student makes on their report card (up to $10 per grading period).

-Students get lower car insurance costs when they keep their grades up.
+Students get lower car insurance costs when they have a good report card.
 Here’s a list of a few companies that offer discounts.
 Call ahead to make sure you qualify with your insurer.

 - Allstate will let single, full-time students under the age of 25 save up to 20% for getting good grades.

 - Farmers Insurance gives student drivers ages 16 – 24 a discount as long as they have a 3.0 GPA or rank in the top 20% of their class.

 - Geico auto insurance delivers up to 15% off certain coverages when a student keeps a B average.